On this page

 - Complete all required sections of Status Change

-- Ensure you sign and date the Status Change form, and submit it along with all necessary supporting evidence.
+- Sign and date the Status Change form, then submit it along with all necessary supporting evidence.

 Sources for this section